kercre123/victor/docs/development/web-server.md

 You can make requests to the web server from a script or command line, e.g. curl victor:8888/consolevarget?key=ForceDisableABTesting

+## WebViz

+Visit http://victor:8888/webViz.html for a collection of debug output and data visualization.
+Each tab corresponds to a javascript module that decides how to display data sent from the engine.

+To create a new module, make a copy of the file [module.js.template](../../resources/webserver/webVizModules/module.js.template) and follow the instructions there.
+To send data from the engine, pass a Json::Value blob and your target module name to WebService::SendToWebViz

 ## Currently not working

 The 'daslog' button, and /daslog request, are currently not working.